 Copyright law governs any print or non-print reproduction of copyrighted material.
 It is illegal for anyone to violate any of the rights provided by the copyright law to the owner of the copyright.
 One major limitation, however, is the doctrine of "fair use."
-Whether the use of copyrighted materials falls under the "fair use" exception depends on these four factors: the purpose of the use, nature of the work, amount of copying, and effect of the copying on the potential value of the work.
-Another limitation can be a "compulsory license," which permits limited uses of copyrighted works in return for the payment of fees or royalties.
+Whether the use of copyrighted materials falls under the "fair use" exception depends on these four factors: the purpose of the use, nature of the work, amount of copying, and effect of the copyrighted works in return for the payment of fees or royalties.